-Within the cliff castle is the Logan Rock, an eighty-ton stone that rocks where it sits.
-In 1824 it was rocked from its base by a group of show-off British seamen.
-The locals were so angered by this act of vandalism the sailors were forced to restore it.
+Within the cliff castle is the Logan Rock, an eighty-ton stone that rocks on its base.
+In 1824 it was rocked loose by a group of show-off British seamen.
+The locals were so angered by this act of vandalism the sailors were ordered to restore it.
 The castle is essentially a pile of giant granite boulders on its own island, challenging and fun to climb.

-Continued to Porthcurno and toured the Minack, an open-air theater, constructed on the side of a rocky granite outcrop jutting into the sea.
-Some eighty-thousand people attend performances each year during the summer.
+I continued to Porthcurno and toured the Minack, an open-air theater, constructed on the side of a rocky granite outcrop jutting into the sea.
+Some eighty thousand people attend performances each year during the summer.
 The setting is spectacular, like a Roman amphitheater by the ocean.

 The theater was built nearly singlehandedly by Rowena Cade (1893–1983).
 Years ago, a local theater group decided to produce Shakespeare’s The Tempest.
 Cade offered her backyard overlooking the sea as a suitable location.
 With great effort, she and her gardener created a stage and some rough seating among the rocks.

 In 1932, the play was performed with the crashing waves as a dramatic backdrop to great success.
-Cade continued to improve her natural seaside theatre throughout her life.
+Cade continued to improve her natural seaside theater throughout her life.